similia similibus curentur

 In June 2008, some new paragraphs were introduced in the amended Medical Doctors Service Act (Official Gazette of the Republic of Slovenia, No. 58/2008) to strictly prohibit medical doctors from practising homeopathy.
 If they practise it, the Slovenian Medical Chamber may never issue a license in the first place or may revoke the medical doctor’s licence either temporarily or permanently and she/he will be struck off from the Register of medical doctors.
 A fine ranging from € 650 to € 1200 could be imposed on a medical doctor using homeopathy or any other alternative form of medical treatment.
 All doctors and dentists in Slovenia are obligated to register with the Medical Chamber of Slovenia and be licensed as independent medical services practitioners in order to work independently.

-Medical doctors with a licence can only practise conventional medicine and acupuncture, which is the only alternative form of medical treatment they are permitted to practise.
+Licensed medical doctors can only practise conventional medicine and acupuncture, which is the sole alternative/complementary form of medical treatment they are permitted to provide.

-On 17 December 2014, the assembly of the Slovenian Medical Chamber called upon the Ministry of Health to change the restrictive regulations so that the licences of the doctors practising homeopathy would not get revoked.
-The decision to change the Medical Doctors Service Act, which threatens doctors practising homeopathy with a revocation of licence as a punitive measure, was passed with a 40–18 vote at the Assembly.
+On 17 December 2014, the Assembly of the Slovenian Medical Chamber called upon the Ministry of Health to change the restrictive regulations so that the licences of the doctors practising homeopathy would not get revoked.
+The decision to amend the Medical Doctors Service Act, which threatens doctors practising homeopathy with a revocation of licence as a punitive measure, was passed with a 40–18 vote at the Assembly.
 The Ministry of Health has finally acquired the »historical permission« from the Slovenian Medical Chamber to change the restrictive and discriminatory regulations.
 This is the first step.
-Now, the Ministry of Health has to prepare new regulations, which need to be adopted by the National Assembly
+Subsequently, the Ministry of Health must prepare new regulations, which will need to be approved by the National Assembly.

 Directive 2001/83/EC of the European Parliament and of the Council on the Community code relating to medicinal products for human use, which includes homeopathic medicinal products, was transposed into national law, notably with the new Medicinal Products Act, adopted in March 2006 (Official Gazette of the Republic of Slovenia, Nos.
 31/2006, 45/2008, 17/2014) and the Rules on homeopathic medicines for human use, adopted in October 2008 (Official Gazette of the Republic of Slovenia, No. 94/2008).

-For the first time, the Agency for Medicinal Products and Medical Devices of the Republic of Slovenia issued five-year permits for homeopathic medicines on 30 March 2011.
+For the first time, on March 30, 2011, the Agency for Medicinal Products and Medical Devices of the Republic of Slovenia issued five-year permits for homeopathic medicines.

-Licensed medical doctors – qualified by law as the only persons authorised to treat patients and prescribe medicinal products for human use – are not allowed to prescribe homeopathic medicines, as the Medical Doctors Service Act does not allow a licenced medical doctor to practice homeopathy and to prescribe homeopathic medicine.
+Licensed medical doctors, who are qualified by law as the only authorized individuals to treat patients and prescribe medicinal products for human use, are not permitted to prescribe homeopathic medicines.
+This is due to the Medical Doctors Service Act not allowing licensed medical doctors to practice homeopathy and prescribe homeopathic medicine.

-• to achieve recognition of homeopathy as an efficient and effective system of medical treatment;
+• Establishing recognition of homeopathy as an efficient and effective system of medical treatment.

-• to achieve the highest possible standards of homeopathy and to have an adequate number of well educated and trained medical doctors;
+• Ensuring the highest standards of homeopathy, with a sufficient number of well-educated and trained medical doctors.

-• to integrate homeopathy in the medical undergraduate or postgraduate curriculum as an optional or compulsory course;
+• Integrating homeopathy into medical undergraduate or postgraduate curricula as an optional or compulsory course.

-• to broaden and spread the knowledge about homeopathy among our citizens.
+• Expanding and disseminating knowledge about homeopathy among our citizens.

 The Slovenian Homeopathic Society is an institutional member of the Liga Medicorum Homeopathica Internationalis (LMHI) and the European Committee for Homeopathy (ECH).